-- taking a pre-season sample (taken shortly before the start of the bathing season) 4;
+- taking a pre-season sample (taken shortly before the start of the bathing season) 5;

-- a minimum of four samples per season;
+- a minimum of four samples per season6;

-- a minimum of one sample per month.
+- a minimum of one sample per month7.

 If these rules are satisfied, the bathing water is categorised as 'sampling frequency satisfied'.
 If not all monitoring requirements are fulfilled the bathing water is categorised as 'not enough samples'.
-91.9% of bathing waters met the described monitoring requirements set by the Directive, while the rest did not satisfy monitoring requirements for different reasons: being new; having changed environmental conditions that might affect water quality classification; closed; not monitored due to legal issues, physical inaccessibility to the site etc. Table 1 shows the statistics of bathing waters according to monitoring requirements.
+90.5% of bathing waters met the described monitoring requirements set by the Directive, while the rest did not satisfy monitoring requirements for different reasons: being new; having changed environmental conditions that might affect water quality classification; closed; not monitored due to legal issues, physical inaccessibility to the site etc.